OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 Sum
 ---

 Calculates the sum of all data points from all of the time series or within the time span if down sampling.
-This is the default aggregation function for the GUI as it's often the most useful when combining multiple time series such as guages or counters.
+This is the default aggregation function for the GUI as it's often the most useful when combining multiple time series such as gauges or counters.
 It performs linear interpolation when data points fail to line up.
 If you have a distinct series of values that you want to sum and you do not need interpolation, look at ``zimsum``

 ZimSum
 ------